sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 1. You will need to use [Lightning Experience](https://trailhead.salesforce.com/en/content/learn/modules/lex_migration_introduction) because we are using Lightning Components.
 2. You will need to enable [My Domain](https://trailhead.salesforce.com/en/content/learn/modules/identity_login/identity_login_my_domain) because we are using Lightning Components.
+3. You will need to disable **Clickjack protection for customer Visualforce pages** in **Setup | Session Settings** because we iframe pages used by Lightning Components.

 Please see the [instructions in the wiki](https://github.com/douglascayers/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.